-When welds are sized from a design standpoint, the theoretical throat is used to calculate weld strength.
-This means that the desired strength of a weld is achieved by attaining fusion at the root and side walls.
+When weld sizes are determined by design engineers, the theoretical throat is used to calculate weld strength which in turn gives our leg size (for fillet welds).
+This means that the desired strength of a weld is achieved only if we attain fusion to the root and side walls.

-Before going on we’ll define fusion and penetration as these terms are not necessarily interchangeable.
+The terms fusion and penetration are used interchangeably but they are not the same.
 AWS defines fusion as “the melting together of filler metal and base material which results in coalescence.”
 This basically means that the filler metal and base material become one homogenous piece of metal.
 Penetration, which is also called depth of fusion, is defined by AWS as “the distance that fusion extends into the base metal or previous pass from the surface melted during welding.”

 So does depth of penetration affect weld strength?
 See the image below.

-The above figure shows a weld with adequate root fusion.
-This is what we want to see when we do an etching of the cross section of the fillet weld.
+The above figure shows a diagram of a weld with adequate root fusion.
+This is what we want to see when we do an etching of the cross section of a fillet weld.
 If we do not have fusion at the root we are prone to weld failure because the weld does not have the strength it was designed to achieve.

-The red, dotted line denotes the weld which achieves fusion into the side walls but does not achieve fusion at the root.
-The blue line denotes the new theoretical throat.
+In the above figure the red, dotted line depicts a weld that achieved fusion to the vertical wall but questionable fusion to the horizontal wall.
+More importantly, this weld did not achieve root fusion and consequently has a much smaller effective throat.
+The blue line denotes the actual throat.
 This weld will be much weaker than the one in figure 2.
 Because the weld does not have the proper strength there is a high probability of failure.